-[6] The value of the stock option-based award was determined using the Black-Scholes option-pricing model for all Stock Options that were vested during the period.
-These include Stock Options that were granted in past periods that were vested during the years ended December 31, 2022, 2021 and 2020.
+- [5] The value of the Stock Option based award was determined using the Black-Scholes option-pricing model for all Stock Options that were vested during the period.
+These include Stock Options that were granted in past periods that were vested during the years ended December 31, 2023, 2022, and 2021. - [6] The value of the RSU based awards was determined using the fair value of the RSUs at grant date that were vested during the period.
+These include RSUs that were granted in past periods that were vested during the years ended December 31, 2023, 2022, and 2021.

-Incentive Plan Awards
+Summary of Incentive Plan Awards

-The following table summarizes STIP and LTIP awards granted to NEOs for the year ended December 31, 2022.
-The market price of the Shares closed on the Toronto Venture Exchange on December 31, 2022, was \$0.53.
+The following table summarizes total incentive awards including STIP and LTIP awards granted to NEOs for the year ended December 31, 2023.